Arifcy7/Genesis/README.md

 ## 🎯 Problem Statement

-**MumbaiHacks 2025 - Misinformation Track**

 Global crises like pandemics, geopolitical conflicts, or climate events generate a surge of online information, much of it confusing, conflicting, or deliberately false.
 This overload makes it difficult for citizens to know what to trust and how to act—leading to misinformation-driven harm.

-**Agentic AI Challenge:** Build an AI agent capable of scanning multiple content streams and detecting emerging misinformation trends related to global or local crises.
+**Challenge:** Build an AI agent capable of scanning multiple content streams and detecting emerging misinformation trends related to global or local crises.
 The agent should verify claims using cross-references and produce accessible, contextual explanations or corrections for diverse audiences.

-## 📋 Solution Summary: Veritas Multi-Agent Truth Verification System
+## 📋 Solution Summary: Genesis Multi-Agent Truth Verification System

-**Veritas** is a revolutionary Multi-Agent Truth Verification System deploying 7 autonomous AI agents for real-time misinformation combat.
-Unlike reactive fact-checkers, Veritas operates proactively through swarm intelligence, processing text, voice, images, and data streams simultaneously.
+**Genesis** is a revolutionary Multi-Agent Truth Verification System deploying autonomous AI agents for real-time misinformation combat.
+Unlike reactive fact-checkers, Genesis operates proactively through swarm intelligence, processing text, voice, images, and data streams simultaneously.

 **Core Architecture** features specialized agents: Main Orchestrator for intelligent routing, Check Agent for multi-source verification with 0.0-1.0 confidence scoring, Image Agent for visual content analysis, Synthesis Agent for professional responses, Transcriber for audio processing, and Voice Agent for conversational verification.
 Corporate Intelligence includes Web Discovery, News Aggregation, and Cross-Reference agents, plus Conversational Analytics for natural language data queries.